otrv4/otrv4/otrv4.md

         decide which instance tags to send messages to.
       * If there are multiple prekey messages per instance tag, decide whether to send multiple messages to the same instance tag.

+#### Validating prekey messages
+Use the following checks to validate a Prekey message.
+If any checks fail, ignore the message:

+  1. Check that the user profile is not expired.
+  2. Check that the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message.
+  3. Check if the user profile version is supported by the receiver.

+Reminder that the these steps can be done before receiving a non-interactive auth message

 ### Encrypted messages in DAKE's messages